 Speakers: Aaron Schindeler, Sandra Cooper, Louise Baur

 Lunch will be provided.

-Wednesday 29 October
+Next seminar will be held on Wednesday 29 October

 These sessions are intentionally kept fairly informal with lots of time for open discussion and questions.
 This program has been developed to address ECR education needs identified in the DPCH ECR research study.
 Seminars will be held every two months and will address key topics that are relevant for all ECRs with clinical, basic-science and public health interests.
 This is an excellent opportunity to meet other ECRs and strengthen ties within the ECR community.